Sampreett/Portfolio/README.md

-*Note: Click on Blue headings to reach the specific project repository having project files and images.*
+ *Note:<br>*
-*      None of the datasets used for these projects are from real business entities hence project names are generic*
+  &nbsp; None of the datasets used for these projects are from real business entities hence project names are generic.<br>
+  &nbsp; Click on Blue headings to reach the specific project repository having project files and images.

 ### [1.
 Supply Chain Report](https://sampreett.github.io/Supply-Chain-Report/)